Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions: Acknowledgements

 \section{Acknowledgements}

-We thank M. Buchhold, H. P. B\"uchler, J. Piilo, M. Schir\'o, S. Trebst, V. Vitale and P. Zoller for insightful discussions.
+We thank M. Buchhold, H. P. B\"uchler, J. Piilo, M. Schir\'o, S. Trebst, V. Vitale, M. Fabrizio and P. Zoller for insightful discussions.
 The work of G.C., M.D. and M.T. is partly supported by the ERC under grant number 758329 (AGEnTh) and by the MIUR Programme FARE (MEPH).
 M. T. thanks the Simons Foundation for supporting his Ph.D. studies through Award 284558FY19 to the ICTP.
 D.P. acknowledges support from the National Research Foundation, Singapore under its QEP2.0 programme (NRF2021-QEP2-02-P03).
+G.C. acknowledges financial support from by ICSC–Centro Nazionale di Ricerca in High-Performance Computing, Big Data and Quantum Computing.
 The work of R.F. is co-funded by the European Union (ERC, RAVE, 101053159).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 We also acknowledge financial support from PNRR MUR project PE0000023-NQSTI.